 Carbohydrates and protein: a winning combination

-Within 30 minutes following a high intensity physical activity, it is important to supply the body and muscles with the nutrients they need.
+Following a high intensity physical activity, it is important to supply the body and muscles with the nutrients they need.
 Carbohydrates help replenish energy reserves, while protein repairs damaged muscles.

 Here are a few examples of snacks or meals that contain both carbohydrates and protein: